NoteXYX/myCNN_RNN_attention/README.md

 # Keyphrase Extraction
-Source codes of our EMNLP2016 paper [Keyphrase Extraction Using Deep Recurrent Neural Networks on Twitter](http://jkx.fudan.edu.cn/~qzhang/paper/keyphrase.emnlp2016.pdf)
+Source codes of A Keyphrase Extraction method based on Multi-size Convolution Windows

 ## Preparation
 You need to prepare  the pre-trained word vectors.